Here are some pointers on how to choose a great workspace location at home.

 - the foyer or lobby of a building

 The Hybrid worker

-In short, there are many things to think about when you land on your ideal work-from-home workspace location.
+In short, there are many things to think about when you land on your ideal remote working or work-from-home workspace location.
 Importantly, you should spend time thinking about this carefully.
 Understand that choice of location can ‘make or break’ your overall work-from-home experience.